SNPGuard/snp-guard/README.md

 For building the SNP packages and preparing the guest we need to install some basic dependencies such as Docker, Rust toolchain, and a few packages via `apt`.
-The `install_dependencies` makefile target automates the whole process, at the same time asking for user confirmation before proceeding with the installation.
+The `install_dependencies` Makefile target automates the whole process, at the same time asking for user confirmation before proceeding with the installation.

 ```bash